 From our adventures, we’ve put together what we think is a good itinerary for 2 days in Aberdeen, covering many of our favourite highlights.

 As well as all covering some of our favourite sights, we’ve also included some tips on getting around, where to stay and some of our favourite restaurants.
-We ate at a lot of fantastic restaurants though, so we’re also going to be writing a guide to where to eat in Aberdeen shortly!
+We ate at a lot of fantastic restaurants though, so we’ve put together a guide to our favourite restaurants in Aberdeen too.

 For now though, let’s get started with our Aberdeen itinerary, which might make for a nice weekend break.